opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 Add the experimental feature flag as a command line argument:

 - `./bin/opensearch -E opensearch.experimental.feature.extensions.enabled=true` when running from a local distribution
-- `./gradlew run -Dopensearch.experimental.feature.extensions.enabled=true` when running using Gradle in developer mode

 ##### Option 3